LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

 In order to implement the auction as a simultaneous game, we define the process of leader selection as follows:

-\begin{enumerate} \item The current leader of the cloud computes the hash value of its bid using a message digest function ($MD(.)$), sends it to all clients, and asks them for their bids. \item Each client sends its bid to the leader regardless of leader's offer because it cannot reveal the bid of leader. \item Upon receiving the bids from all clients, the current leader sorts nodes based on their bids.
-The node which has the lowest bid is selected as the leader.
-Moreover, the current leader sends the name of the selected leader and its SD fee as well as the list of other nodes (including itself), and their bids to all clients. \item Each client that has received such a message, first calculates the hash of the current leader's bid using $MD(.)$.
+\begin{enumerate} \item The current leader of the MDC computes the hash value of its bid using a message digest function ($MD(.)$), sends it to all clients, and asks them for their bids. \item Each client sends its bid to the leader regardless of leader's offer because it cannot reveal the bid of leader. \item Upon receiving the bids from all clients, the current leader sorts nodes based on the values of their bids.
+The node which has the lowest bid is selected as the leader and the value of its bid is assigned as its RD fee.
+The current leader sends the name of the selected leader and its RD fee, as well as the list of other nodes including itself, and their bids to all clients.

+Each client that has received such a message, first calculates the hash of the current leader's bid using $MD(.)$.
 Then, the result is compared with the one offered by the current leader at the beginning of this auction.
 The leader does not change its bid because it knows that the clients can find out if it does so.
 If the values are identical, the result of auction is valid.
-Therefore, such a node considers the selected leader as the new leader for the next time-slot. \item The selected leader considers itself as the leader of the cloud for the next time-slot. \end{enumerate}
+Therefore, such a node considers the selected leader as the new leader for the next time-slot.

+The selected leader considers itself as the leader of the MDC for the next time-slot. \end{enumerate}

 Based on this process, since the current leader has sent the hash value of its bid at the first step, it cannot change its bid after receiving the values offered by clients.
-If it does so, all clients will notice and put the name of such a leader in their blacklists.
-As a punishment, such a node is deprived of further participation in the cloud.
+If it does so, all clients will notice and will put the name of such a leader in their blacklists.
+As a punishment, such a node is deprived of further participation in the MDC.
+If we consider a MDC with \textit{n} nodes, the total number of messages required in the leader selection is equal to $3(n-1)$, among which $2(n-1)$ number of messages is related to the leader.

-As mentioned earlier, the issue that the current leader can manipulate the values offered by others in order to select itself as the next leader should be considered.
-In order to address this issue, after the auction process and in claim announcement period, nodes are able to object to the result if their bids have been changed by the current leader.
-If there is only one node with such a claim, it will broadcast a message containing the valid value of its bid.
-When other nodes receive such a message, in claim justification period, they compare the bid declared by such a node with the one sent by the current leader.
-In the case that the claim is indeed legitimate, all cloud members except for the current leader confirm such a claim, send a message to such a node, and ask it to perform the leader selection process itself.